dotlang/language/README.md

 Named: `type MyType := ?????` These are defined using `type` statement and on the right side we can have another named or unnamed type.
 Underlying type of a named type is the underlying type of declaration on the right side.
 Underlying type of unnamed types, is themselves.
 We have two special types: `nothing` and `anything`.
 All types are subtypes of `anything` (except `nothing`). `nothing` is only subtype of itself.
 Nothing is subtype of `nothing`.
 So if a function expects nothing (which is weird) you can only pass a nothing to it and nothing else.
 If a function expects `anything` you can pass anything to it (except `nothing`).
 We have 7 kinds of type: tuple, union, array, hash, primitive, function.
-Subtyping is only defined for tuple and sum types.
+Subtyping is only defined for tuples.
 - Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:Si and n>=m and if both have named fields, they must match `func process(x: int|string|float)`
 You can pass int or string or float or `int|string` or `int|float` or `string|float` variables to it.
 - two variables declared with the same named/unnamed type have the same type.
-- Two variables declared with two similar looking named types have different types.
+- Two variables declared with two similar looking names but in different locations types have different types.
 - Assignment of variables with similar looking named types to each other is forbidden.
 - Assignment of variables with same named/unnamed types is allowed.
+- Assignment from named to unnamed is possible with explicit cast.
-- Assignment of variables of same unnamed and named type is allowed.
+- Assignment from unnamed to named is possible.
--  Nothing has not value.
+-  Nothing has no value.
 So how can we assign value to a variable of type nothing?
 The only way to get nothing, is to run a block which does not throw exception: `{}` `var g: nothing = {}`
+- When a function expects a named type (`type SafeInt := int`), you have to pass a named type.
+- But when a function expects an unnamed type, you can either pass named or unnamed type.

 ### Primitive
 There are only three primitive data types: `number`.
 All others are defined based on these two plus some restrictions on size and accuracy.